-The restricted transfer pricing rule does not explicitly cover guarantee fees.
-The OECD is currently developing guidance on how guarantee fees should be treated.
+The restricted transfer pricing rule does not explicitly refer to guarantee fees.
+The OECD is currently developing guidance on how guarantee fees should be priced.
 IR officials will continue to monitor this situation including whether future legislative change may be required.

-No fee is appropriate for a guarantee of related party debt.
+No fee is appropriate for a guarantee of debt between parties who are commonly owned.

 Payment of a guarantee fee to a non-resident related party may be appropriate if it guarantees third party debt.
-However, this would have to be considered on a case by case basis and would not be expected to materially exceed the cost of a non-resident group member borrowing from a third party and on-lending to the New Zealand borrower with the New Zealand borrower's interest deduction calculated under the restricted transfer pricing rule.
+However, this would have to be considered on a case-by-case basis and would not be expected to materially exceed the cost of a non-resident group member borrowing from a third party and on-lending to the New Zealand borrower with the New Zealand borrower's interest deduction calculated under the restricted transfer pricing rule.